merryt/fantasy-box-office/README.md

 todo:

+- user creation feels all kinds of messed up... probably fix that

 - movie details fixes
   - add ability to add a movie if you are in more then one leauge
 - build draft mechanic (perhaps this will require some realtime stuff)